nesquena/sheet_mapper/README.md

 end
 ```

-You can then use these collections of objects and transform them into any format as needed.
+You can then work with the objects within the collection and access their attributes.

+## Contributors

+SheetMapper was created by [Nathan Esquenazi](http://github.com/nesquena) at Miso in 2012.